-Tolerance to benzodiazepines builds up extremely quickly and, over time, a heavy benzo user can tolerate obscene amounts of these medications.
-It can, and often does, get to the point where the amount needed to produce the prior anti-anxiety and euphoric effects are greater than the amount the user can obtain.
-This is where things get very dangerous, because typically the user will then resort to combining benzos with other depressants like opiod pain medications, barbiturates, heroin or alcohol.
-Combined together, these drugs will work in harmony to potentiate one another.
-Once you begin to combine medications like this, the chance for overdose becomes extremely, extremely high.
-Not to mention the only thing that is likely worse than going through benzodiazepine withdrawal is going through it while withdrawing from another substances as well.
+As you have surely found, tolerance to benzos builds up very quickly and, over time, a heavy benzo user can tolerate obscene amounts of these medications.
+Often, it can even get to the point where the amount needed to produce the prior anti-anxiety and euphoric effects are greater than the amount the user can obtain.
+This is often when things get very dangerous, because commonly the user will then resort to combining benzos with other depressants like opiod pain medications, barbiturates, heroin or alcohol, which will all work in concert to potentiate one another.
+However, once you combine medications like this, the chance for overdose becomes extremely, extremely high, not to mention the only thing probably worse than benzodiazapene withdrawal is having to undergo it while withdrawing from another substances as well.

-Much like those who are addicted to pain medications, quite often those with a benzodiazepine dependence have an underlying, legitimate medical need for the medications; typically, in this case, a type of anxiety disorder.
-At Origins Recovery Centers, our staff is fully trained to treat individuals with co-occurring disorders so that we may effectively manage your medical disorder while also treating your benzo addiction.
+Much like those who are addicted to pain medications, quite often those who are addicted to benzodiazapenes have an underlying legitimate medical need for the medications; specifically, in the case of benzos, anxiety disorder.
+Please know that at Origins Recovery Centers we are fully trained to treat such individuals with co-occuring disorders so that we can effectively manage your anxiety in tandem with treating your benzo addiction.

 Please be aware that just because you are a benzodiazapene addict and just because your particular brand of addiction happens to come in a pill bottle from a pharmacy, you are in no less danger than someone addicted to street drugs like heroin.
 In fact, in many ways your situation is even worse, which is precisely why you must take decisive action to remedy this problem

 At Origins Recovery Centers we have established and tried and true clinical protocols in combatance of benzodiazapene addiction.
 Are you ready for us to help you?
 If so, call 1-844-U-GET-WELL (844-843-8935) anytime.